jhudaz/net/README.md

 ### Endpoints

-- `GET /api/tesla/GetAlbum`: Returns album details.
+- `GET /api/tesla/GetAlbum`: Returns all albums.
-- `POST /api/tesla/ReciboValor`: Receives an album and returns its name.
+- `POST /api/tesla/ReciboValor`: Receives a JSON with two numbers and returns the sum of both.
-- `POST /api/tesla/ReciboUnValor`: Receives a string value.
+- `POST /api/tesla/ReciboUnValor`: Receives a square side and returns its area.
-- `POST /api/cuadrado/Area`: Calculates the area of a square.

 ### Example Requests